 Bill Hanson: Grower of our Square, Plumb & Level Yamhill Carlton, Libra Vineyard Pinot Noir

 Bill has more than 25 years of wine industry experience.
 He has served as past Chair of the Board of Directors as well as Marketing Committee Chair for LIVE (Low Input Viticulture and Enology), the leading certifier of sustainable vineyards and wineries in the Pacific Northwest.
 Bill has held Certified Wine Educator’s accreditation through the Society of Wine Educators since 2007.
-In addition to his extensive wine management experience, Bill also brings the skills of a winegrower, as Bill and his wife Linda are owners of Libra Vineyard.
+In addition to his extensive wine management experience, Bill also brings the skills of a winegrower as owner of the Libra Vineyard.

 Patrick Taylor: Winemaker of our Square, Plumb & Level Yamhill Carlton Pinot Noir